cs50nestm/web/breakout2022/README.md

 </div>

 ## What to Do
 This problem will take several steps to complete.
 The videos below will guide you through this.
 I will, of course, be available as well to help explain and troubleshoot.
+After completing this code-a-long, the goal will be to add your own enhancement to the game.

+The graphics and the logic for this game were borrowed from **CS50's Introduction to Game Development**, which is made available under a [Creativ Commons License](https://cs50.harvard.edu/games/2018/license)

+Topics that this will cover include:
+Sprite Sheets

 #### Part 1
 	1. Creating the infinite scrolling background.